 Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on.
 And then we have to tell them it won’t work.

-What is a Topic Cluster?
+What Is a Topic Cluster?

 Some other SEO benefits include: